Kanwal Sibal: Oraon abuse case

 During Sibal's tenure as Ambassador of India to France in 1999, a diplomat at the embassy, Amrit Lugun, was accused by his family's live-in servant, Lalita Oraon, of sexual abuse after she had escaped from Lugun's household.
 The French media and public was horrified to learn that Oraon had suffered "knife wounds, three to 6cm deep, all around the vagina" and the injuries were "consistent with an act of torture or deliberate mutilation" according to the description of an examining doctor to French media.
 In the face of pressure on bilateral ties, Sibal continued to support Lugun and refused to remove him pending any probe.
 When the Ministry of External Affairs attempted to send an Additional Secretary level official for further enquiry, an "enraged" Sibal complained to the Prime Minister's Office and had the investigation cancelled.
 India Today noted there was a "political colour" to Sibal's actions as his brother Kapil was a "high-profile Congress spokesman and Lugun's mother-in-law Sushila Kerketta a Congress MLA."

 Other posts held

 He was a member of India's National Security Advisory Board from November 2008 to November 2010.

+In 2023, he became the chancellor of Jawaharlal Nehru University.